Agostax0/PPS-24-Briscala/6-implementation/index.md

 With these features, a complete and ready-to-play game can be built.

-Additionally, these rules are optional and as such default values are used if not overridden:
+Additionally, these rules are optional, and as such, default values are used if not overridden:
 - the starting player
 - the point rules
 - the win rule